PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

 **The following functionalities presently exist:**

-1. Users are able using their email and password.
+1. Users are able to use their email and password.
 2. After logging in for the first time the user can search for the organization he wishes to join
 3. After membership to the organisation is verified the user is able to join the organization
 4. An administrator is able to create an organisation when he logs in for the first time

 ## Events
 ### Description
 These are scheduled events managed by coordinators and administrators of an organisation.
-Information related to events in the organisation are monitored via the organisation's newsfeed by members of the organisation.
+Information related to events in the organisation is monitored via the organisation's newsfeed by members of the organisation.
 ### Front End
 1. Organisation list
 2. Events list screen